-- Standard exclusions to ensure data completeness: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the trigger day. - The patient was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - No TIN is attributed the episode. - The patient's date of birth is missing. - The patient's death date occurred before the episode ended. - o The trigger IP stay has the same admission date as another IP stay. - The IP facility is not a short-term stay acute hospital as defined by subsection (d).8 - Measure-specific exclusions including but not limited to lung resection, lung transplant patient, active treatment for lung cancer, and MV or NIPPV > 96 hours.
+- Standard exclusions to ensure data completeness: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the trigger day. - o The patient was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - o No clinician group (identified by Taxpayer Identification Number, or TIN) is attributed the episode. - o The patient's date of birth is missing. - o The patient's death date occurred before the episode ended. - o The trigger IP stay has the same admission date as another IP stay. - o The IP facility is not a short-term stay acute hospital as defined by subsection (d).8 - Measure-specific exclusions including lung resection, lung transplant patient, active treatment for lung cancer, and MV or NIPPV > 96 hours.
 For the full list of measure-specific exclusions, please reference the "Exclusions" and "Exclusions_Details" tabs of the Measure Codes List file.

-8 For more information on short-term stay acute hospitals as defined by subsection (d), please refer to Section A.4.
+8 For more information on short-term stay acute hospitals as defined by subsection (d), please refer to Section 4.4.

-Appendix A. Detailed Measure Methodology
+4.0 Detailed Measure Methodology

-This section contains the technical details for the 2 overarching processes in calculating episode-based cost measure scores in more detail: Sections A.1 through A.3 describe episode construction and Sections A.4 through A.6 describe measure calculation.
+This section contains the technical details for the 2 overarching processes in calculating episode-based cost measure scores in more detail: Sections 4.1 through 4.3 describe episode construction and Sections 4.4 through 4.6 describe measure calculation.

-A.1 Trigger and Define an Episode
+4.1 Trigger and Define an Episode

 Inpatient COPD Exacerbation episodes are defined by Medicare Severity Diagnosis-Related Group (MS-DRG) codes that open, or trigger, an episode.
-Specifically, episodes are triggered by the occurrence of IP E&M codes on Part B Physician/Supplier claims during an IP facility stay with a specified MS-DRG.
-For the codes and logic relevant to this section please see the "Triggers" and "Triggers_Details" tabs of the Inpatient COPD Exacerbation Measure Codes List.
+Specifically, episodes are triggered by the occurrence of IP E/M codes on Part B Physician/Supplier claims during an IP facility stay with a specified MS-DRG.
+For the codes and logic relevant to this section please refer to the "Triggers" tab(s) in the Inpatient COPD Exacerbation Measure Codes List.